ikgagan/weather-app/README.md

 # Weather App

-Here is the Link for my Portfolio Website : [https://ikgagan.github.io/weather-app/](https://ikgagan.github.io/weather-app/ "https://ikgagan.github.io/weather-app/")
+Here is the Link for the weather app website : [https://ikgagan.github.io/weather-app/](https://ikgagan.github.io/weather-app/ "https://ikgagan.github.io/weather-app/")

 ### Stack used for building the website: